tomhrr/paws/README.md

 A user token is needed for each workspace.
 To generate these tokens:

- - run `paws-register`: this will print a URL to standard output;
+ - run `paws-register`: a URL will be printed to standard output;
  - load the URL into a browser: Slack's authorisation page should appear;
  - grant access to the workspace: a success page should appear, containing a command like `paws-register {code}`;
- - run this command: this will print the user token to standard output.
+ - run this command: the user token will be printed to standard output.

 After the tokens have been generated, make a `.paws` directory in your